Panda64/steam-catch-me-up/README.md

 ## Usage

 In order to properly run this program, you must have a [YouTube Data API](https://developers.google.com/youtube/v3/getting-started) developer key.
-After putting your key in a `.env` file under the variable name `YOUTUBE_API_KEY`, you can then run the program by
+After putting your key in a `.env` file under the variable name `YOUTUBE_API_KEY`, you can then run the program with

 ```bash
 $ go run app.go